-I have been pretty busy since the last newsletter teaching, writing, shooting commercial jobs and also playing more with the Phantom 2 quadcopter.
+I have been pretty busy since the last newsletter teaching, writing, shooting commercial jobs and also playing more with the Phantom 2 quadcopter/drone.

-I hope to do a review on this funky bit of kit soon but at the moment, it is at the workshop having some minor repairs done with regards to the gimbal.
+I hope to do a review on this funky bit of kit soon.
+However, it is currently at the workshop having some minor repairs done with regards to the gimbal.
 I noticed there was a glitch in some of the footage and the company I bought it from are replacing it for me.

-I have also enrolled myself on the BNUCs course (part one) which will eventually lead me to obtaining my commercial pilots license from the Civil Aviation Authority (CAA) for drone work.
+I have also enrolled myself on the BNUCs course (part one).
+This will eventually lead me to obtaining my commercial pilot's license from the Civil Aviation Authority (CAA) for drone work.

-I have had a few nice enquiries lately from real estate companies looking for photography of their rental properties to film companies enquiring about the possibility of me filming some aerial footage of a cruise liner coming in to dock…now THAT would be fun!
+I have had a few nice enquiries lately.
+Mainly from real estate companies looking for photography of their rental properties.
+Also, film companies enquiring about the possibility of me filming some aerial footage of a cruise liner coming in to dock.
+Now THAT would be fun!